Learn the best ways to earn and redeem your Capital One miles to get the most out of the rewards program.

 |British Airways (Avios)||1:1||1.4||2.8|

 |Flying Blue (Air France-KLM)||1:1||1.2||2.4|

 |Accor Live Limitless||2:1||2||2|

-Since there are no major U.S. airlines on Capital One’s list of travel partners, you probably won’t end up transferring most of your miles.
-But frequent flyers of British Airways, Singapore Airlines, Aeroplan (Air Canada), Etihad, Air Portugal and Avianca can get great value.
+Unfortunately, there are no major U.S. airlines on Capital One’s list of travel partners, so you might end up not transferring most of your miles if you travel mainly within the country.
+However, frequent flyers of Aeroplan (Air Canada), Air Portugal, Avianca, British Airways, Etihad, Flying Blue (Air France-KLM) and Singapore Airlines can get great value.

 *All information about the Capital One Spark Miles Select for Business has been collected independently by CreditCards.com and has not been reviewed by the issuer.